NovaSky-AI/novasky-ai.github.io/src/content/posts/about-us.md

 author: NovaSky Team
 ---

-NovaSky (Next-generation Open Vision and AI) is a collaborative initiative led by students and advisors at UC Berkeley’s Sky Computing Lab.
+NovaSky is a collaborative initiative led by students and advisors at UC Berkeley’s Sky Computing Lab.
 We aim to build the next-generation AI models that are SoTA, open-source and affordable for everyone.

 ### Team